 An actuarial review was conducted as at December 31, 2013 by an independent actuary, Mr. Hernando Perez Montas.
 The actuarial report is being updated every three years.
-The actuarial projections provide a quantification of the emerging level of reserves of the long-term branch and from an actuarial standpoint; the investment return assumes an average 6% nominal return or a 3% real return net of inflation, an assumption that lies within accepted benchmarks of national pension systems.
-A summary of key parameters and the present value of pensions are disclosed in Note 14.
+The actuarial projections provide a quantification of the emerging level of reserves of the long-term branch and from an actuarial standpoint; the investment return assumes an average 4% (2010: 6%) nominal return or a 2.77% (2010: 3%) real return net of inflation.
+A summary of key parameters and the present value of pensions are disclosed in note 14.